damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/6. Use/README.md

 ### **1. What is the final product?**

  ```
-  Metadata:

 - Illustration of final product
-- Visualiztaion the final product by images and/or videos
+- Visualization the final product by images and/or videos
   ```
 ### **2. How to use it?**

  ```
-  Metadata:

 - Materials required
+  - App
+  - Type of software
+  - ...
 - Procedure
+  - Software installation
   - Option setting
--
+  - Visualization ofprocedure via imanges and videos
+  -...
   ```
   #### *Example:* [PSlab oscilloscope](https://docs.pslab.io/tutorials/oscilloscope.html#tutorials-oscilloscope--page-root)